 The Institute is committed to helping diverse future health care leaders.
 The Scholarship Program provides financial support to help fund graduate education for students preparing for a career as a health administrator in the U.S.

-The Institute currently offers the following three scholarships: the Cathy L. Brock Memorial Scholarship, the Elliot C. Roberts Scholarship and the Diversified Investment Advisors Leaders in Health Care Scholarship.
+The Institute currently offers the following three scholarships: the Cathy L. Brock Memorial Scholarship, the Elliot C. Roberts Scholarship and the Transamerica Retirement Solutions Leaders in Health Care Scholarship.
 In order to be eligible for these scholarships, applicants must possess U.S. citizenship and must be currently enrolled in a relevant graduate degree program at an accredited U.S. university or college.

-Click here to learn more information about the current scholarships offered by The Institute by Diversity in Health Management.
+Click here for more information about the current scholarships offered by The Institute by Diversity in Health Management.

-For questions about either program, please contact Education Specialist, Chris O. Biddle at 312-422-2658 or at email@example.com.
+For questions about either program, please contact Membership and Education Specialist, Chris O. Biddle at 312-422-2658 or at firstname.lastname@example.org.

-*Please note that the Institute for Diversity in Health Management is an equal opportunity organization and does not discriminate on the basis of race, religion, financial status, or sexual orientation.
+*The Institute for Diversity in Health Management (Institute) is an equal opportunity organization and does not discriminate on the basis of race, religion, financial status, or sexual orientation.